mathanraj0601/CQRS/Readme.md

 ## Razor Pages ( UI )

-- The Ui for adding and getting products is build in razor pages using ASP.NET Web API
+- The UI for adding and getting products is built in razor pages using ASP.NET Web API

+## Cookie Based Authentication

+- Only authenticated users can able to access or add product
+- Cookie will have claim and identity about the user